 Employee safety matters a great deal and the last thing anyone wants is to see a coworker hurt.
 However, the reality is an injury can happen to anyone at any time and without notice.
 The most important thing is to have a plan in place before an incident occurs.
+It should be easy for your team to follow your safety process.
 This way your organization can spring into action and help those who are hurt.
 It’s also important to ensure your organization is in compliance with federal safety regulations.
 We compiled a seven-step action plan to help get you started:

 The first step when an injury happens in the workplace is to assist the injured employee and prioritize their immediate needs.
 You will want to ensure the employee receives the proper medical attention and you will need to determine what type of care is appropriate given the severity of the incident.

 Minor injuries like a cut or a sprain may not require medical assistance, whereas more severe injuries may require you to call for an ambulance or provide transportation to a licensed medical professional.
 You can either consult the medical provider designated by your workers’ compensation carrier, or you can bring the employee to an urgent care facility nearby.

 Once you have attended to the immediate needs of your employee, the next step will be to contact your management team to communicate that the incident has happened and communicate the pertinent details.